nobrien1996/module-2-challenge/README.md

 WHEN I resize the page or view the site on various screens and devices

 THEN I am presented with a responsive layout that adapts to my viewport

+## Additional Information

+There was no source code for this project, I wrote it all myself- that being said, I did do some research for specifics of things on MDN, CSS-Tricks, and Stack Overflow.
+No code was copied word-for-word from any of these locations.

+All of the code in my repository is in the "develop" folder; the HTML is labeled as "index," and the CSS is labeled as "style" inside the "assets" folder in "develop."

+Here are some screencaps of what my site should look like when fully deployed:

+C:\Users\nick\bootcamp\module-2-challenge\develop\assets\site photo 1.jpg

+C:\Users\nick\bootcamp\module-2-challenge\develop\assets\site photo 2.jpg

+C:\Users\nick\bootcamp\module-2-challenge\develop\assets\site photo 3.jpg